Prometheus-X-association/edge-translators/docs/design-document.md

 ### Direct Integrations with Other BBs

-BB 9b LOMCT & BB 7 Distributed data visualisation may have direct connection to the connector.
+BB 9b LOMCT & BB 7 Distributed data visualization may have direct connection to the PDC.

-### Integrations via Connector

-Integrations with connectors may be done in the use-case of IMC, GEN or Schülerkarriere.

-### Integration into the Connector Flow
+### Integrations into the PDC Flow

-The translation service has a specific position into the actual flow of the Connector.
-The Translation service acts in the middle of an exchange between a data-provider and a data-consumer.
+The translation service has a specific position inside the actual flow of the PDC.
+It acts as an intermediary for an exchange between a data-provider and a data-consumer.

-In order to take into account this specific situation an evolution of the Contract component has to be done.
+In order to take into account this specific situation an evolution of the Contract component has to be conducted.

 ## Relevant Standards